 What Is Processed Food

-One useful system is NOVA and was introduced in 2009.
-It’s recognized by the World Health Organization (WHO), Food and Agriculture Organization, and the Pan American Health Organization.
-It’s not currently in the USDA because it has been criticized for being too general in its classification of certain foods and doesn’t provide comprehensive lists of specific foods in each category, so the consumer has to guess where a food is supposed to go.
+One useful system is NOVA which was introduced in 2009.
+It’s recognized by the World Health Organization (WHO), the Food and Agriculture Organization, and the Pan-American Health Organization.
+It’s not currently used by the USDA because it has been criticized for being too general in its classification of certain foods and doesn’t provide comprehensive lists of specific foods in each category, so the consumer has to guess where a food is supposed to go.
 Most experts can agree that there are two main classifications.